 Karim El Hakim, an Egyptian American director and director of photography, has contributed to several award-winning docs, including "My Trip to Al Qaeda" (2010), "Giran (Neighbors)" (2009), and "Egypt We Are Watching You" (2008).
 Based in Cairo, his short films include "Ein Semeka (Fisheye)," "Miraculum," and "Beit Min Lahm (House of Flesh)," which won the Egyptian State Prize for best cinematography in 2006.
 Of being an documentarian and cinematographer, El Hakim says; "What turns me on about documentaries especially, is exploring the time and space around me, following the individual threads of emotional energy in each of the characters I become invested in.
 How will these emotional strings play out?
 Capturing these threads of life is like a series of divine revelations - being witness to life in all its magic and complexity."

-: A visceral handheld testimony about a close-knit group of friends living in downtown Cairo, trapped inside the escalating Egyptian Revolution, struggling to stay alive and stick together.
+What's it about: A visceral handheld testimony about a close-knit group of friends living in downtown Cairo, trapped inside the escalating Egyptian Revolution, struggling to stay alive and stick together.
 Armed with cameras and determination, directors Shargawi and El Hakim take to the streets to capture historic events out of view of the world’s media.

 "We had many challenges along the way in the making of this film.
 I was shot at (I got hit with a rubber bullet to the head), arrested, beaten-up, intimidated, photographed and followed during the filming process.
 Editing took us to Denmark which was interesting and challenging.
 The process of finding the film's message and mood took some time and much deep collaboration between Omar and myself and our editor Thomas [Papapetros].
 We had to find a balance between character and environment, action and lots of emotional highs and lows and somehow all fit them together in a fluid, clear chain of events.
 This took time but in the end it was all so worth it.